-Premium features are available when the IBM Hardware Management Pack installation is registered with the IBM Upward Integration for Microsoft System Center, v3.1 Installer.
+Premium features are part of the IBM Upward Integration for Microsoft System Center and require an activation license.

 The following additional features are fee-based and require the purchase of an activation license on a per managed endpoint basis.
 Activation licenses can be purchased by contacting your IBM representative or an IBM Business Partner.